gone-still/codingQuestions/README.md

 # codingQuestions
-Some BS ppograming questions (and their solutions) Tech Companies like to do.
+Some BS programing questions (and their solutions) that tech ccompanies like to do.